 Why is this the case?
 Small business owners are navigating many complicated issues from quarterly tax payments to Economic Injury Disaster Loans.
 Simply put, there are a lot of details to get right—starting with a W-2 worker’s salary that must be reported to the IRS and state governments by the W-2 deadline—as well as the income and deductions business owners need to claim accurately on their own business tax returns.

 Additionally, small businesses also have more complex tax responsibilities, including:

-- Quarterly estimated tax payments
+- Quarterly tax payments

 - Payroll tax deposits and filings

 So, if you’re thinking about starting a business this year, be mindful of potential small business tax issues.
 Here are the most common difficulties you could face: